 Once you’ve entered your business details, selected the business type, and entered your phone number, you’ll receive a verification code (via phone call, text message, or email).
-Submit it to complete the process and proceed with sending the first message with your BSP.
+Submit it to complete the process and proceed with sending the first message through your BSP.

 WATI as your choice of BSP

 While you can also do this by building and running your own solution, it isn't recommend it unless you’re well versed in programming.
 Instead, why not take advantage of the existing solutions provided by a platform like WATI?

 Not only does WATI take care of creating, verifying, and managing your Business account in tandem with getting your own WhatsApp green check mark, it also provides the perfect environment for your team members to conduct all of the business's communications with clients from one place.